 Over six million gallons of artisanal spring water flows over the falls in Mill Pond Park daily.
-The three-acre park features waterfalls, a sandy beach, swimming hole, pavilion, athletic courts, picnic areas, two miles of walking trails, and the San Saba County Historical Museum and the San Saba Civic Center.
+The three-acre park features waterfalls, a sandy beach, swimming hole, pavilion, athletic courts, picnic areas, two miles of walking trails, the San Saba County Historical Museum and the San Saba Civic Center.
 Mill Pond is the center of community events like farmer’s markets, kayaking, July 4th fireworks, Splash Day on Memorial Day weekend, and the San Saba Christmas Extravaganza which boasts over one million dancing lights.

 Commonly known as the “Swinging Bridge,” the Regency Bridge is the last working vehicular suspension bridge in Texas.
 Spanning the Colorado River between San Saba and Mills counties, the bridge was built in 1939 after the original collapsed in 1924.
 The one-lane wooden deck was built 90 percent by hand labor.
 Afterward, townspeople gathered around the bridge site often meeting in the evenings for song and dance.
 It’s a great photo op and downright cool!